BetaLixT/KiaraMillionToolkit/origin-parser/origin-parser/origin-parser/originstories.md

 I missed a few streams because of my lessons, but hey, the archives were there lol.

 And fast forward a few months later, and I'm here I guess. that's all.

-# CMDR WOLFJAEGER

-Gonna shoot it to you straight fam, I have not been vibing to the best times this past year, or the past three years really.
-Had to move from a place where I had true friends to a place that was cold, overbearing, and difficult.
-Fast forward a few years and I find myself in a relatively good spot again with new friends, new family, and great experiences to add to my resume.
-And then the boogaflu attacked.

-Nearly everything started to crumble around me.
-I was thrown into a dark place where I lost all that I had worked to regain over the past few years.
-After learning from last time, I decided to ride the waves, with hope in my mind that this illness was small enough to be cleaned up after two months.
-During the summer I was able to find some new ways to vibe, with a new job and a slow return back to my gaming goblin ways.
-My final semester of Undergrad college started in August, still feeling the effects of the big bad coouf.
-And that was in August, just a short bit before all of my perceptions of vtubers and streamers in general were completely blown out of the water.

- I have a vague idea of how I got launched into the vtuber world.
-The first things I remember were seeing Kizuna AI clips floating around years ago alongside clips of Hatsune Miku.
-This started before I was even interested in Anime in the slightest, so I avoided it all.
-Fast forward a couple years and I started watching anime because some good friends were into it.
-Fast forward another year and I get spammed with a handful of Senzawa clips that for some reason would not stop infiltrating my YouTube recommendations.
-I watched a few, visibly cringed, and moved on.
-About 2-6 months later Projekt Melody debuted and became the TALK of the WHOLE INTERNET.
-This is about when I started watching some “controversy” news Youtubers.

-Then Gigguk came along with the trash taste podcast.
-Seeing as how I really liked his quarterly anime reviews, and seeing that Chris from Abroad in Japan was in the podcast as a guest, I decided to follow along and watch the podcasts.
-From there I learned how Gigguk simped for Coco, and that kickstarted YouTube‘s recommendation algorithm for me.
-I had a handful of videos pop up about the big Hololive the block, but most of them were about the controversy or funny DOOG posting.
-It was around September when this all started happening for me, around the same time when the EN talents debuted.
-I missed their debut streams, but after getting past all the controversy and hearing how the Trash Taste guys loved the Vtubers, I decided to look into Hololive EN and see what the hype was about.

-I joined the “HOLOLIVE RESISTANCE” discord server after seeing enough clips of Holo-vtubers and started vibing in there.
-Hit a point where I started getting a bit bored.
-Then in came Rule #7 breaking information like a TRUCK.
-I became curious about all the HoloEN talents after the YouTube algorithm led me to a video about the background of one of the girls.
-Curiosity got the better of me and at that point I quickly fell into a hole of “despair”, and in my head the magic was gone.
-I was lost in a sea where I felt that they were “fake”, “acting” and putting up a huge performance just to get views and money.

 After 2 or 3 days the girls had their first big Minecraft collab and in my state of boredom and wanting to stop being sad about my whole ordeal, I decided to tune in to watch.
 Started watching Calli, and I noticed her interactions with Kiara being the best out of the bunch.
 I started watching the girls’ streams again slowly but surely, and started enjoying their content with an oddly greater appreciation than before.